The next day Edward called. I was pleased he did. He wanted to see me again. I asked him why?

 By the time he got back to the bedroom my new outfit was in the closet.
 I was naked on the bed, except for earrings.
 He took me.
 Edward’s image and voice swirled in my mind as he did.

 Edward jolted me off my expected life track.
 I still wanted marriage security, hubby and motherhood.
 I also wanted Edward’s excitement.
 I wanted it all.
 Hubby’s swinging agenda provided the excuse to see Edward and still keep my family intact, so I lied to myself.

 I’d close my eyes, see his smile, smell his aftershave and hear his voice.
 My lips would part in a smile with eyes shut.
 On seeing me thus, hubby asked.

 "Vixen, why are you smiling?”

-“I am thinking how lucky I am, dear.”
+“I am thinking about how lucky I am, honey.”

 The truth was otherwise.
-I was skirting a precipice, walking on a tight rope, in love with a man not my husband.
+I was skirting a precipice, walking on a tight rope, in love with a man, not my husband.
 I was emotionally intimate with another if only cheek kissed.
 I’d crossed the matrimony boundary line.

 Author Notes: Wearing the shoes, dress and earrings of another man her husband shoos the kids to the backyard.